My bass EP & perch fly box

 One of the best search flies in slow moving or still deeper water using a sinking line.
 If fishing from a fixed position cast it out, let the line sink to the desired depth, and then retrieve the line using a constant stripping motion, a pumping retrieve or a combination of both.
 The stripping speed should be varied.

 This fly has now accounted for bream, flathead, whiting, trevally, mullet, tailor, flounder, bass and trout.
 I expect it will be attractive to many other species also.
-My preferred colour is green but of course other colours work very well also.
+Native fresh water Bass are a favourite of mine and if I could only carry one type of sinking fly to target then with the Black Estuary/Bass fly would be it.